Project on business in conflict and post-conflict contexts

 The open call for inputs and survey will on this web page.

-Consultations in other parts of the world will follow later in 2019-20.
+Consultations in other regions will be held in 2019-20.

 For questions about the project and submission of relevant material, please contact firstname.lastname@example.org and email@example.com.